alex-entrainment/DIY_AV-Entrainment/README.md

 - **Linear Ramps**: Frequencies or duty cycles can transition over the duration of each step.
 - **Strobe Intensity**: Per-step strobe intensity or crossfade.
 - **JSON File Storage**: Save or load complete sequences, including audio settings, to a `.json` file.
-- **Stepwise Audio Generation**: Automatic `.wav` generation matching the duration and frequency ramps of each step.
+- **Stepwise Audio Generation**: Automatic `.wav` generation using the duration and frequency ramps of each step, as configured.

 ---